-H. BUDGET AND MANPOWER RESTRICTIONS
+II.
+BUDGET AND MANFOWER RESTRICTIONS

-The capability of member agencies, MSA, CIA, DIA, FBI, and the military counterintelligence services, to collect intelligence data is limited by available resources, particularly in terms of budget and/or qualified membower.
+The capability of member agencies, NSA, CIA, DLA, FBI, and the military counterintelligence services, to collect intelligence data is limited by available resources, particularly in terms of budget and/or qualified members.
 For some agencies fiscal limitations or recent cutbacks have been acute.
 Budgetary requirements for some agencies, other than the FBI, are reviewed and passed upon by officials who, in some instances, may not be fully informed concerning intelligence requirements.

 CIA reported that recent and current manpower reductions (the Balance of Payments and Operation Reduction exercises) have lowered CIA's capabilities abroad with a corresponding decrease in its level of operational effectiveness.
-Lowered capabilities have occurred at a time when the communist services are expanding in Western Europe, Africa, the Mear East, and Latin America.
+Lowered capabilities have occurred at a time when the communist services are expanding in Western Europe, Africa, the Near East, and Latin America.
 There has also been a serious loss in flexibility of deployment and some loss of cover positions.

-The military services noted that cuts in budget requirements for counterintelligence activities have the effect of severely hampering the ability of these services to accomplish missions relating to coverage of threats to the national security.
+The military services noted that cuts is budget requirements for counterintelligence activities have the effect of severely hampering the ability of these services to accomplish missions relating to coverage of threats to the national security.
 Budgetary deficiencies have occurred at a time when investigative work loads are increasing significantly.

-Manpower limitations constitute a major restriction on the FBI's capabilities in the investigation of subversive activities.
-The problem is further complicated by the fact that, even if substantial numbers of Agents could be recruited on a crash basis, the time required to conduct back round investigations and to provide essential training would mean account months delay in personnel being available for use against the rapidly escalating subversive situation.
+Manpower limitations constitute a major restriction on the FBF's capabilities in the investigation of subversive activities.
+The problem is further complicated by the fact that, even if substantial numbers of Agents could be recruited on a crash basis, the time required to conduct back round investigations and to provide essential training would mean network months delay in personnel being available for use against the rapidly escalating subversive situation.

-NGA, which has a patential to report of the activities of U.S. subversive elements, has neither the current uner more the brepatery mechanism for a spanding its resources in this air maion.
-This is die to the adult of USA's necessary mission, which is finite i to cover 50 of Translations which is a light of the land companies of U.S. cities who in sender or recipient of such communications.
+NGA, which has a potential to report on the activition of U.S." subversive elements, has noticer the current function the backstary mechanism for expanding its resources in this direction.
+This is due to the address of USA's contary mission, and the elements is a coverege of "it rules convention," which is interpret to examine a "U.S. efficient view in subdation resident of such communications.
 If USA

-In the event, as a result of this report, additional collection requirements should be levied on the agencies involved, it would be necessary to provide for essential funding.
-For example, if the scope of MSA coverage is broadened to permit coverage of activities of U.S. subversive elements and/or the military services are called upon to provide counterintelligence functions or assistance not being furnished at present, adjustments will be necessary in their budgets to cover the increased costs.
+In the event, as a result of this report, additional collection requirements should be levied on the ageacies involved, it would be necessary to provide for essential funding.
+For example, if the scope of NSA coverage is broadened to permit coverage of activities of U.S. subversive elements and/or the military services are called upon to provide counterintelligence functions or assistance not being furnished at present, adjustments will be necessary in their budgets to cover the increased costs.